20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Why Would a Doctor Recommend PRK Instead of LASIK?

-Most patients looking into laser vision correction know someone that has had LASIK.
-However, finding a friend or family member that has had PRK is usually not so easy.
+Most patients looking into laser vision correction know someone who has had LASIK.
+However, finding a friend or family member who has had PRK is usually not so easy.

 When patients go to their LASIK consultation, they are hoping to find out if they are or are not a candidate for LASIK.
 Sometimes the doctor throws a curveball in the consultation process by telling the patient that he or she is best suited for PRK instead of LASIK.